MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Experiment

 \subsection{Experimental Settings}

-\paragraph{Implementation Details.} We adopt a CLIP ViT-L~\cite{Radford2021LearningTV} as the pre-trained model to fine-tune our CLIP-Math, and utilize Mammoth2-7B~\cite{yue2024mammoth2} as the base LLM to construct MAVIS-7B.
+\paragraph{Implementation Details.} We adopt a CLIP ViT-L~\citep{Radford2021LearningTV} as the pre-trained model to fine-tune our CLIP-Math, and utilize Mammoth2-7B~\citep{yue2024mammoth2} as the base LLM to construct MAVIS-7B.
 In the first stage, we fine-tune the CLIP for 10 epochs with a batch size 16 and an initial learning rate $2e^{-6}$.
-In the second stage, we train the diagram-language alignment for 1 epoch with a batch size 32 and an initial learning rate $2e^{-6}$, and adopt LoRA~\cite{hu2021lora} with a rank 128.
-In the third stage, we adopt the same training settings as the previous one.
+In the second stage, we train the diagram-language alignment for 1 epoch with a batch size 32 and an initial learning rate $2e^{-6}$, and adopt LoRA~\citep{hu2021lora} with a rank 128.
+In the third and fourth stages, we adopt the same training settings as the second one.

-\paragraph{Evaluation Benchmarks.} We evaluate our model MAVIS-7B on three popular mathematical benchmarks, MathVerse~\cite{zhang2024mathverse}, GeoQA~\cite{chen2021geoqa}, and FunctionQA (a subset of function problems in MathVista~\cite{Lu2023MathVistaEM}).
-MathVerse is a comprehensive benchmark containing 2.6K visual math problems spanning plane geometry, function, and solid geometry.
-GeoQA and FunctionQA respectively focus on plane geometry and function scenarios.
-We adopt the accuracy metric for all the benchmarks.